cysouw/diathesis/text/c07_participle.md

 ::: ex
 a.
 Er verkauft die Nägel gebogen.
 b.
 Er verkauft die Nägel jetzt.
 c.
-Es ist bekannt, dass er die Nägel gebogen verkauft.
+Es ist bekannt, dass er die Nägel gebogen/jetzt verkauft.
-d. ^* Es ist bekannt, dass er verkauft die Nägel gebogen.
+d. ^* Es ist bekannt, dass er verkauft die Nägel gebogen/jetzt.
 :::

 Diachronically, the depictive usage of participles is likely to be the origin of light-verb constructions.
 Various light-verb constructions appear to be only partially grammaticalised.
 For example, the participle *geschenkt* in [@next a] can both be interpreted as a depictive predicate with the meaning as in [@next b] and as part of a light-verb construction with meaning as in [@next c], see [@sec:participles-bekommen-passive].